syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 End Sub
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet4 | OrderList_Indent_Level_1 }}

-6.Handle the `ButtonClick` event in order to populate the grid when the button is clicked.
+6. Handle the `ButtonClick` event in order to populate the grid when the button is clicked.
 It also calls `LogMemoryUsage` method to display initial optimization settings for the grid - the optimizations for an ungrouped and unsorted grid.

+{% capture codesnippet5 %}
 {% tabs %}
 {% highlight c# %}
 this.buttonLoadGrid.Click += new System.EventHandler(this.LoadGridLoadGrid_Click);